hpyproject/hpy/docs/overview.rst

   - Improved debugging: when you load extensions in :ref:`debug-mode:debug mode`, many common mistakes are checked and reported automatically.
   - Universal binaries: libraries can choose to distribute only Universal ABI binaries.
-By doing so, they can support all versions of CPython for which an HPy loader exists, including versions of CPython that have not yet been developed.
+By doing so, they can support all Python implementations and version of CPython (like PyPy, GraalPython, CPython 3.10, CPython 3.11, etc) for which an HPy loader exists, including those that do not yet exist!
 This currently comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.
   - Implementation-switching Python environments: Users can currently create Python environments for a given implementation with a set of library requirements.
 With universal binaries, users can create Python environments